 I once debated between plastic toy animals versus wood toy animals, but the details of the plastic toys are impressive.
 Each animal looks so realistic.
 Even their footprints are different in play dough!

-Both of my kids love their toy animals so much and play with them everyday.
+My children adore their toy animals, and my 7-year-old still makes roaring sounds with them on the weekends.
+(My 10-year-old is attached to her favorite animals, though playing less often.)
 We’ve also used them to learn geography, such as with our felt world map, animal atlas books, and animals of the world printables.

-Although we’ve been collecting the Schleich brand, many parents have told me Safari LTD Toob animals are great, too.
-If you’re worried about plastic, you can try to find them secondhand in thrift shops!
+Although we’ve been collecting the Schleich brand, many parents have recommended the more affordable Safari LTD Toob animals.
+If you’re worried about plastic, keep an eye out for these toys secondhand in thrift shops.

 Where to buy: